On a class of random walks with reinforced memory: The (strongly) reinforced Elephant Random Walk

 However, in this model, the interpretation of balls of different colors will not be the same as in the urn model from the last section.
 Here, the number of black balls increases by $b$ if a step to the right was remembered, green balls represent steps to the right, and an increase of the number of red balls means that a step to the left was remembered and/or performed.

-More precisely, if in the $n$th step, a black is drawn, always $b$ black balls are added to the urn (entry (1,1)).
-In addition, with probability $p$ (corresponding to $n$ being a memory time for the strongly reinforced ERW), a green ball is added to the urn (part of entry (2,1)), representing the event that the elephant repeats the remembered step to the right.
-With the complementary probability $1-p$ (corresponding to $n$ being a fresh time), a green or a red ball is added with probability $1/2$ each (part of entry (2,1) or entry (3,1)).
+More precisely, if in the $n$th step a black is drawn, always $b$ black balls are added to the urn.
+In addition, with probability $p$, a green ball is added to the urn, representing the event that the elephant repeats the remembered step to the right.
+With the complementary probability $1-p$, a green or a red ball is added with probability $1/2$ each.

-The second column is again a copy of the first one and describes in mean what happens if a green ball is drawn.
-It remains to interpret the third column: If in the $n$th step a red ball is picked, then always $b$ red balls are added; moreover, with probability $p$, another red ball is added, whereas with the complementary probability $1-p$, another red ball or a green ball is added with probability $1/2$ each.
+The same dynamics apply to the case when a green ball is drawn.
+Finally, if in the $n$th step a red ball is drawn, then always $b$ red balls are added; moreover, with probability $p$, another red ball is added, whereas with the complementary probability $1-p$, another red ball or a green ball is added with probability $1/2$ each.